iamclearless/web-system-template/README.md

 ## UI definition
 - [ ] Define the structure of how visually the WEB system is going to look like
-- [ ] Should have at least one view defined with https://wireframe.cc (or other wireframe tool):
+- [ ] Defined view in wireframe: https://wireframe.cc/pro/edit/245440
 - [ ] The view should have a title
 - [ ] The view should have a description of a service provided by web system
 - [ ] The view should include at least 2 UI components: